timoxley/functional-javascript-workshop/Readme.md

 #### 2. Writing your solution

 Once you have selected a problem, the workshop will remember which problem you are working on.
-Using your preferred editor, create a file to write your solution in.
+Using your preferred editor, simply create a file to write your solution in.
+Most problems will supply some boilerplate with which to get started.
+Copy this from the problem description to your solution file.

 #### 3. Testing your solution